Michigan Driver’s License Reinstatement Lawyers

 Let Us Help You Get Your License Reinstated in Michigan

 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are highly respected by the Michigan Department of State hearing officers and Michigan judges.
 When we walk into a DAAD or court hearing, they know we are there to win and that we’ve done everything it takes to be successful.
-The secret to success at these hearings is to be prepared at the onset with the most highly persuasive and complete evidence that can be obtained.
-We will take the time to make sure every exhibit, letter, report, or evaluation has been checked, double-checked and verified for accuracy and consistency.
+The secret to success at these hearings is early and meticulous preparation and procurement of the most highly persuasive and complete evidence.
+Our lawyers will take the time to make sure every exhibit, letter, report, or evaluation has been checked, double-checked, and verified for accuracy and consistency.
 Nothing can be left to chance.
-Other attorneys in Michigan who handle these cases rarely, if ever, take the time to make sure everything that can be done to win has been done.
+Other attorneys in Michigan who handle these cases rarely, if ever, take the time to make sure they’ve done everything necessary to win.